gamemanual0/gm0/source/docs/being-a-team/how-to-ask-effective-questions.rst

 - **Find gaps in your knowledge.** What information were you missing that led to the problem?
 How can you develop this area of your knowledge?

 .. tip::
-    If the answer is not immediately obvious to one of the steps above, ask the person who helped you and have them provide some more insight.
+    If the answer to one of these questions is not apparent, ask the person who helped you and have them provide some more insight.
     If they were willing to help you figure out the initial problem, they will probably help you to understand the solution as well.

 .. important::